Our Team

 Justine Ang Fonte (justinefonte.com) is the child of Philippine immigrants and a nationally-recognized intersectional sex & health educator, public speaker, and consultant based in New York City.

-Preston Mitchum (he/him) is the Director of Advocacy and Government Affairs with The Trevor Project.
+Preston Mitchum is the Director of Advocacy and Government Affairs with The Trevor Project.
 He is a Black queer attorney, advocate, and activist with a focus on the power of Black people, young people, and queer, trans, and nonbinary people.
 Preston resides in Washington, DC where he actively pushes for safe spaces for Black LGBTQ residents

 Rabbi Danya Ruttenberg is a longtime feminist activist and the author of eight books, including On Repentance and Repair: Making Amends in an Unapologetic World and The Passionate Torah: Sex and Judaism.